Program Evaluation with Remotely Sensed Outcomes: Identification via Stability of Remotely Sensed Variables

-By Lemma~\ref{lemma:mixture}, we recover the ATE in the experimental sample by combining (i) how the RSV varies with the treatment in the experimental sample with (ii) how the RSV varies with the outcome in the observational sample.
-This combination leverages our key assumption: stability of the RSV across samples.
+By Lemma~\ref{lemma:discrete_mixture_incomplete}, we recover the treatment effect by combining (i) how the remotely sensed variable reflects the treatment in the experimental sample, and (ii) how the remotely sensed variable reflects the outcome in the observational sample.

-While Lemma~\ref{lemma:mixture} identifies the ATE in the experimental sample, it suggests a challenging estimation problem: it involves the conditional distribution of the high-dimensional RSV.
-One path forward is to develop a complex parametric model, e.g., a generative model of the satellite image distribution conditional upon poverty measurements or environmental outcomes.
-Even if such a generative model could be developed, it would be prone to misspecification.

-We follow a different path that does not require a generative model for $R$.
-We use Bayes' rule to rewrite Lemma \ref{lemma:mixture} as a conditional moment equation.
-This transformation avoids estimation of the RSV's conditional distribution and recovers a classic econometric estimation problem.